 New Life Mission Lunch-making takes place by Trinity volunteers on the second Saturday of the month from 10:30 a.m. to 1 p.m. at the New Life Mission in Hamilton at Fourth and Henry Streets.
 The volunteers prepare sack lunches and then help distribute them to needy persons who regularly come to the Mission for what may be their only food for the day.

 The Poverty Group, originally Pastors on Poverty, meets the fourth Wednesday at 8:00 a.m. in the Memorial Room.
 Begun by Trinity Rector Mother Suzanne LeVesconte, the coalition now includes members from diverse human services as well as clergy.
 The group’s aim is to improve circumstances for persons who are poor and homeless in the Hamilton area.

 12 Step Recovery Programs meet multiple evenings at Trinity (None are meeting in the church currently due to the pandemic.)
 These include Alcoholics Anonymous (AA), Narcotics Anonymous (NA) and Nar-Anon, which is for families of those with narcotic addictions .

 The current meeting schedules for these groups are:

 Tuesdays: 7:00pm Women of Hope NA Meeting

 8:30pm AA Meeting

 Trinity Youth Formation.
-Sunday school is held Sundays at 10:15 a.m., September through May fir grade school age children.
+(Presently not meeting since church is closed.)
+Sunday school is held Sundays at 10:15 a.m., September through May for grade school age children.
 Our Director of Youth Formation regularly sends an electronic newsletter with project ideas and readings for children to continue their spiritual development at home.